< Other entriesHow to cite ChatGPT and AI tools in APA format

 Group Author (Organization): The name of the company responsible for building the AI (e.g., OpenAI)

-Title of the Word: the name of the AI model plus the version in parentheses (e.g., ChatGPT-4 (June 2024version))
+Title of the Word: the name of the AI model (the version number is no longer required by APA)

 Format or Type: The kind of AI model you are citing (e.g., Large language model)